MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ## FAQ

 ### I see the new Capacity Report, but I have not purchased the new capacity offers.
 How do I interpret the report?
-As an existing customer, we have added File and Log capacity to your tenant automatically based on your existing licenses.
+As an existing customer, we have added file and log capacity to your tenant automatically based on your existing licenses.
 Because you are currently in an agreement under the old offers, you are not impacted.
-Make sure your Database consumption is per the entitlement.
-You are not expected to take any action for File and Log.
-At renewal, you can use this report to get the right amount of capacity for Database, File, and Log.
+Make sure your database consumption is per the entitlement.
+You are not expected to take any action for file and log.
+At renewal, you can use this report to get the right amount of capacity for database, file, and log.

 ### I just bought the new capacity-based licenses.
 How do I provision an environment using this model?
 You can provision environments through the Power Platform admin center.
 For details, see [Create and manage environments in the Power Platform admin center](create-environment.md).

 ### I'm an existing customer and have not purchased the new offers.
-The capacity report indicates I'm overusing the Database/File/Log, what should I do?
+The capacity report indicates I'm overusing the database/file/log, what should I do?
-If Database, you should not exceed the available Database capacity.
+If database, you should not exceed the available database capacity.
 Please consider [freeing storage space](free-storage-space.md) or purchase more storage capacity.

-If File and Log, then there is no immediate action required.
-At renewal, you can use this report to get the right amount of capacity for Database, File, and Log.
+If file and log, then there is no immediate action required.
+At renewal, you can use this report to get the right amount of capacity for database, file, and log.

 ### I'm a new customer and I recently purchased with the new offers.
-My usage of Database/Log/File is showing red.
+My usage of database/log/file is showing red.
 What should I do?
 Consider buying additional capacity using the [Licensing Guide](https://go.microsoft.com/fwlink/p/?LinkId=866544).
 Alternatively, you can [free up storage](free-storage-space.md).

 ### Where can I read more about the new capacity offers?